Characters: Friendship Is Magic: One-Shots

-- Dark Is Evil: Downplayed — Seabreeze is the only Breezie who dresses in black, and he's the only one who's constantly angry.
+- Evil Wears Black: Downplayed — Seabreeze is the only Breezie who dresses in black, and he's the only one who's constantly angry.
 However, his anger is justifiable since he's just trying to get back home to his family.

 - Only Sane Man: A little more abrasive than most, but he is the only one among the Breezies who's focused on going back home.

-- Real Men Have Pink Hair: Despite his hair color, he never actually acts girly.
+- Real Men Have Pink Hair: Despite his hair color (and huge eyelashes), he never actually acts girly.